Nike Lunar Eclipse 2 Reviewed, Tested & Compared in 2020 Review Facts

 TPU toe caps are located in the front of the shoe for support and protection.
 The toe caps are made from a hard plastic that mimics the protection that can be found in steel toe shoes without emulating the weight factor of a steel toe shoe.
 Hard plastic TPU caps can be found in the heel as well.

 The Lunarlon Midsole of the Lunar Eclipse 2 makes the responsiveness of the shoe almost solely one-sided.
 While the foam does a fantastic job of absorbing impact and evenly displacing the weight of a user, that's basically where the responsiveness ends.

-.
-This fact doesn't invalidate the shoe as a good running shoe, but it wasn't one of the areas that this shoe shines its brightest in.
+This fact doesn't invalidate the shoe as a right running shoe, but it wasn't one of the areas that this shoe shines its brightest in.

 The Dynamic Support System separates this shoe from other competitors by providing a level of support that is unparalleled.
 To live up to the Dynamic Support branding on the midsole, this shoe promises and delivers.
 The back of the shoe is engulfed in a floating heel clip to keep your heel sturdily locked in place during a run.

 The BRS rubberized outsole on the shoe allows the spectrum of terrain that can be transverse to be virtually unlimited.
 These shoes do well on both light off-road trails and the pavement according to many users, although they are made for and do best on the road.

 These shoes will not break the bank.
 During the initial debut of the shoe, the retail price was on par with many other competitively priced grab and go running shoes; it's possible to find these shoes under the $100 mark.

 This shoe does well on grass, pavement, and indoor floor.
 The overall grip holds up well due to a rubberized waffle pattern allowing for superior traction on many surfaces.
 Feel free to take these shoes on or off the pavement as you go for a run and leave the worry of slipping on surfaces behind.

 The Nike Lunar Eclipse 2 molds to your foot while still allowing support and stability.